schemacrawler/SchemaCrawler/.github/junie-guidelines.md

 - Use **meaningful names** for classes, methods, and variables to improve code readability.
 - Follow **SOLID principles** to enhance maintainability and scalability.
 - Write meaningful **javadocs** for functions and classes.
+- Follow the **Effective Java** principles, particularly "Item 17 - Minimize Mutability" by using package-private constructors.
+- Use **builder pattern** for complex object construction.
+- Implement clear **class hierarchies** with abstract base classes and specific implementations.
+- Use **interfaces** extensively with well-defined implementations.
+- Prefer **composition over inheritance** where appropriate.

+## Code Formatting
+- Use **UTF-8** character encoding for all files.
+- Use **CRLF** line endings (LF for shell scripts).
+- Include a **final newline** at the end of all files.
+- Limit lines to a **maximum of 80 characters**.
+- Trim **trailing whitespace** (except in Markdown files).
+- Use **space indentation** with 2 spaces (4 spaces for Python files).

 ## Project Structure
 - Organize packages based on functionality (e.g., `service`, `repository`, `controller`).
 - Use **Apache Maven** for build management and dependency resolution.
 - Maintain a **consistent project structure**, following standard conventions.
+- The project follows a **modular architecture** with clear separation of concerns:
+  - Core modules (utility, api, tools)
+  - Additional functionality modules (commandline, scripting, lint)
+  - Database-specific plugins (db2, hsqldb, mysql, etc.)
+  - Documentation and distribution modules

 ## Dependencies and Versions
 - Define **explicit versions** for dependencies to prevent compatibility issues.